ianueph/strawberry-picking-rpi/README.md

     ```bash
     ros2 launch sprpi_arm_bringup main_launch.launch.py
     ```
-> **Note:** Ensure you have X11 forwarding set up properly if running GUI apps like RViz2 or libcamera viewer.
+> **Note:** Ensure you have X11 forwarding set up properly if running GUI apps like RViz2.
 This is handled via mounted volumes and environment variables in `devcontainer.json`.

 ---